 the types of storage sources of data held

 where electronic storage systems such as computer servers are held

 the changes to those systems over the past ten years that may affect the ability to recover electronic documents such as emails.

 6. The names of other jurisdictions where the applicant has applied for a marker and/or conditional immunity and a status report on such applications.

 7. Any other available information held by the applicant at a specified date that would assist the Commission to investigate the cartel arrangement.
-Ideally supporting evidence will be provided in electronic format (typically Summation or Ringtail).
+Ideally supporting evidence will be provided in its native electronic format (for example, .pst files for emails).